ooni/ooni.org/content/post/zambia-election-monitoring.md

 [*Protestant*](https://www.cia.gov/library/publications/the-world-factbook/geos/za.html),
 while [*smaller
 percentages*](https://www.cia.gov/library/publications/the-world-factbook/geos/za.html)
-of the population are Roman Catholic, Muslim, Buddhist, Hindu and Bahá'í .
+of the population are Roman Catholic, Muslim, Buddhist, Hindu and Bahá'í.
 Despite the presence of diverse ethnic and religious groups, civil war has been prevented in the country.
 Xenophobic violence however has been an issue, recently resulting in the [*death of Rwandans*](http://www.bbc.com/news/world-africa-36092917) who were